Jjagg/MonoGame/Documentation/using_pipeline_tool.md

 ### MonoGameContentReference

 The simplest method is to setup your game project from one of the templates that come with the SDK.
 When you create a new project it will include a Content.mgcb file with its Build Action set to MonoGameContentReference.
 This build action is defined in the .targets file [here](https://github.com/MonoGame/MonoGame/blob/develop/MonoGame.Framework.Content.Pipeline/MonoGame.Content.Builder.targets).
 MonoGameContentReference is set up so that when the project is built, the mgcb will build any new/modified content and copy the resulting xnb's to the project output directory so they can be used in the project.
-Note that this way you don't even have to manually build the content with the Pipeline Tool.
-Just add your content to the .mgcb with the Pipeline Tool and the rest will happen when you build your project.
+Note that this way you don't even have to manually build the content with MGCB Editor.
+Just add your content to the .mgcb with MGCB Editor and the rest will happen when you build your project.
 The content files do not need to be added to your project.

 ### Manual Copy

-If you don't want to use the automated process, you can build the content project with the Pipeline Tool and copy the xnb's to the output folder of your project manually.
+If you don't want to use the automated process, you can build the content project with MGCB Editor and copy the xnb's to the output folder of your project manually.

 ### Add As Content